 - Rain Jackets/Ponchos- This one really depends on how comfortable you are with getting wet.
 It doesn’t bother me a lot, but I usually take rain jackets with me.
 I like them more than ponchos because they also help if it gets cool at night.
 Ponchos have the advantage of being disposable though.
 So it’s really up to you.

+Remember to keep it lightweight and you’ll be good to go.
 Did I miss something you think is a must-have for a Disney park bag?
 Let me know in the comments!
+And make sure to grab your copy of the Disney packing list below!